dregmi08/cse15l-lab-reports/week1labreport.md

 ---
 ![Image](Screen Shot 2023-01-15 at 10.58.11 PM.png)

 Since I am using a Macbook, I did not need to install git for Windows nor did I need to download Git Bash..
 However, to do so, you can go [here](https://gitforwindows.org/).
-To use bash for windows, you can follow the instructions on this[Stack Overflow page](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994).
+To use bash for windows, you can follow the instructions on this [Stack Overflow page](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994).
 To remotely connect, first open a new terminal, which you can do by selecting "Terminal" -> "New Terminal" in the toolbar at the top of your screen.
 You can also click towards the bottom of the VSCode screen and drag up.
 On my computer, I opened the bash terminal by clicking the down arrow next to the plus sign towards the bottom of the screen and then selecting bash.
+When doing this, the terminal gives you a message like this :

 __Step 4__ : Using ssh and Logging in
 ---